-Bear vs. Leesa Mattress Comparison 2021Updated on January 22, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Bear vs. Leesa Mattress Comparison 2021Updated on March 10, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Bear mattress and the Leesa mattress are popular foam mattress options.
 The Bear mattress was introduced in 2015 with an aim to use technologically-advanced materials to promote better sleep.
 Leesa has earned attention as one of the leading direct-to-consumer mattress companies.